Back in winter of 2016, I learned how to ski and, most importantly, how to avoid turning into an icicle while doing so.

-Your gloves are super important too, because if you’re like me, your hands and toes are the first parts of you to get cold almost immediately.
-I was pretty stoked to find a pair that normally retails for $99 for only $26, and can report that they served me well during my ski trip.
+Your gloves are super important too, because if you’re like me, your hands and toes get cold almost immediately.
+I was pretty stoked to find a pair belonging to a brand that can retail for $99 for only $25 , and can report that they served me well during my ski trip.

 Make your first base layer something pretty warm and resilient but not bulky.
-This is useful all winter long and I wear it all the time.
-I have a merino wool layer that’s functional and practical and that’s the most important thing in cold temperatures.
-Thankfully, this type of wool isn’t itchy for me as I usually have problems with wool.
+This is useful all winter long, and I wear it all the time.
+I have a merino wool layer that’s functional and practical which is an important thing in cold temperatures Thankfully, this type of wool isn’t itchy for me as I usually have problems with wool.

 The rest, I bought super cheap and used multiple times.